Flood Warning issued for Miami by NWS - News Break

 Flood Warning issued for Miami by NWS

-Effective: 2021-05-23 08:35:00 CDT Expires: 2021-05-25 04:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-05-28 04:23:00 CDT Expires: 2021-05-30 14:09:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Miami The Flood Warning is extended for the following rivers in Kansas...Missouri Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
-Marais Des Cygnes River at La Cygne affecting Linn KS County.
-Marais Des Cygnes River at Osawatomie affecting Miami County.
-The Flood Warning is now in effect until early Tuesday morning The Flood Warning continues for the Marais Des Cygnes River at Osawatomie. * Until early Tuesday morning. * At 7:00 AM CDT Sunday the stage was 33.4 feet. * Flood stage is 28.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage late tonight and continue falling to 22.8 feet Friday morning. * Impact...At 28.0 feet, Low-lying areas along the river begin to flood. * Impact...At 31.0 feet, 347th Road or Main Street east of Highway 169 is under water.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1pm 1pm 1pm Marais Des Cygnes River Osawatomie 28.0 33.4 Sun 7am 31.8 26.0 23.0alerts.weather.gov
+Target Area: Miami The Flood Warning continues for the following rivers in Kansas Marais Des Cygnes River at Osawatomie affecting Miami County.
+The Flood Warning is now in effect until early Sunday afternoon The Flood Warning continues for the Marais Des Cygnes River at Osawatomie. * Until early Sunday afternoon. * At 3:00 AM CDT Friday the stage was 29.5 feet. * Flood stage is 28.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 30.3 feet this evening.
+It will then fall below flood stage early tomorrow afternoon. * Impact...At 28.0 feet, Low-lying areas along the river begin to flood. * Impact...At 31.0 feet, 347th Road or Main Street east of Highway 169 is under water.
+Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 7am 7am 7am Marais Des Cygnes River Osawatomie 28.0 29.5 Fri 3am 29.8 29.7 20.9alerts.weather.gov